codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

 .. index::
    pair: Parameters; wsrep_node_incoming_address

 This parameter is used to provide the IP address and port from which the node should expect client connections.
+Both IPv4 and IPv6 protocol versions are supported.

 .. csv-table::
    :class: doc-options